+Welcome!
 We would like to welcome you to First Friends Church.
 Whether you are a member, in town for a visit or are looking for a church home, we hope you will feel you are an important part of our worship experience.

-Pastoral Team (Administration)
+Merle Clowe Pastoral Team (Education)

 Join us for events now and throughout the year